irisfield/windot/arch/encrypted-btrfs-secure-boot-arch-install.md

 both systems, there are some key distinctions.
 Please proceed with caution.

 Differences:
-- BIOS boot mode does not need an EFI partition unlike UEFI mode.
+- BIOS boot mode does not need an ESP unlike UEFI mode.
 - BIOS is based on MBR while UEFI is based on GPT.

 ### Connect to the Internet

-If using an Ethernet connection, plug in your Ethernet cable and verify the connection.
+If using an Ethernet connection, plug in your Ethernet cable and move on to the next step.
 If using Wi-Fi, ensure the wireless card is not blocked using [`rfkill`](https://wiki.archlinux.org/title/Network_configuration/Wireless#Rfkill_caveat):
 ```zsh
 # list devices